Does Orchid Island Capital (ORC) Pay a Dividend? (2026)

 The yield is high, around 17% in mid-2026, because Orchid applies roughly 7.4x leverage to low-credit-risk agency securities and distributes most of its spread income as a REIT, so the headline number is compensation for rate and book-value risk rather than a free lunch.
 The dividend is not guaranteed: it was reduced from $0.12 to $0.10 per share in April 2026 and has been cut multiple times historically, sometimes with a payout ratio above earnings, so income from ORC should be treated as variable.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ORC's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ORC's investor relations page or your broker before acting on them.